Serbian central bank buys euros to stem dinar gains - dealers

 1 Min Read

-BELGRADE, July 12 (Reuters) - The Serbian central bank purchased an unspecified quantity of euros on Wednesday to stem gains of the dinar which reached its 21-month high versus the common currency, dealers said.
+BELGRADE, July 13 (Reuters) - The Serbian central bank purchased an unspecified quantity of euros on Thursday to stem gains of the dinar which remained strong despite repeated interventions, dealers said.